utilmeta/utype/docs/en/guide/cls.md

 	old_password: str
 ```

-We declare corresponding mixin data classes for `username` and `password`, so any data class that needs them can inherit from the mixin class to get the corresponding fields.
+We declare corresponding mixin data classes for `username` and `password` fields, so any data class that needs them can inherit from the mixin class to get the corresponding fields.

 ### Logic operation
-Like constraint types, data classes that inherit from Schema have the ability to participate in type logic operations, as shown in
+Like constraint types, data classes that inherit from Schema have the ability to participate in logic operation of types, as shown in
 ```python
 from utype import Schema, Field from typing import Tuple